 Compared to the conventional biopsies done on prostate cancer patients, magnetic resonance imaging (MRI) paired with prostate biopsy has enhanced cancer yield up to three times.
-This is a procedure available at our New York prostate cancer detection and treatment center, giving patients access to a powerful and precise method of detecting prostate cancer.
+This is a procedure available at our prostate cancer detection and treatment center, giving patients access to a powerful and precise method of detecting prostate cancer.

 Researchers have discovered that lesions targeted by MRI detected prostate cancer through biopsy 21% of the time, while the systematic biopsy only detected cancer 7% of the time.